 Space and Materiality: Performing Place|

-This course is divided in four units: (1) site-specific interventions; (2) street performance; (3) immersive theater; and (4) theatrical apparatus.
-Each unit includes scholarly readings, assignments in performance and scenography, and a response paper.
-The final project for the course is a performance intervention devised for a particular site on campus that demonstrates the student's cumulative grasp of site specificity, scenography, and materiality.
+This course is divided into three units: (1) site-specific; (2) street performance; and (3) immersive theater.
+Each unit includes scholarly readings, assignments in performance and scenography, and specific showings.
+There will be two written responses for the course (5-to-7-page papers) on two of the works experienced at the festival that demonstrate the student's cumulative grasp of site specificity, scenography, and materiality.
 There will also be a final media journal showing.